 Watch live broadcast from the Plenary Hall of the Riigikogu.

 The Riigikogu working period is called a session and there are two regular sessions a year.
-The work of the Riigikogu takes place through plenary sittings, in committees and factions.
+The work of the Riigikogu takes place through plenary sittings, in committees and parliamentary groups.
 The sittings of the Riigikogu are public and can be viewed from the balcony of the Plenary Hall.

 Riigikogu can declare a sitting closed if it must discuss issues where a public debate would harm the country or its security, or if state secrets would be divulged.
 So far, this has only been done once, when the weapons procurement agreement was ratified.